md-zaman/docker-learning/mosh-notes.md

     - COPY    - for copying files/ directories
     - ADD     - for copying files/ directories (will add more)
     - RUN     - to use Operating System commands
     - ENV     - for setting environment variables
     - EXPOSE  - for telling docker that our container is starting on a given port.
     - USER    - for specifying the user that should run the application.
                 Typically, we want to run our application using a user with limited privileges.
     - CMD     - for specifying the command that has to be executed when we start a container.
     - ENTRYPOINT - for specifying the command that has to be executed when we start a container.
 (MORE INFO LATER)

-lesson32 - Choosing the Right Base Image
+#### lesson32 - Choosing the Right Base Image

 A Dockerfile is a list of instructions

+**Dockerfile**: \
-Dockerfile: A Dockerfile is a plain text document containing instructions
+    A Dockerfile is a plain text document containing instructions for Docker to build a specific image.  \
-    for Docker to build a specific image.
-Each line specifies a step, like installing software, copying files, or configuring settings.
+    Each line specifies a step, like installing software, copying files, or configuring settings. \
     It essentially automates the image building process for consistency and reusability.

 1. Base Image: FROM
-    FROM is used to specify the base image.
+    FROM is used to specify the base image. \
     The base image can be an OS like Linux or Windows or it can be an OS plus a runtime environment.

 2. Full URLs in FROM:
     So an image can be in any registry.
-The default registry docker uses is dockerhub.
+The default registry docker uses is dockerhub. \
     If the image is in some other registry, we have to type the full URL

 3. latest tag:
     FROM node:latest